Posts Tagged ‘relevant’

 And now for an explanation…

 Specific – the more specific the goal, the easier it is to see your progress and feel some achievement.
 For example, ‘loosing weight’ or ‘getting fit’ may be common resolutions, but they aren’t specific.
-Much better to say ‘I will loose 5 kilos’ or ‘I will train so I can run 10km’
+Much better to say ‘I will lose 5 kilos’ or ‘I will train so I can run 10km’

 Measurable – make it so you know when you have reached it, and see improvement along the way as well.
 For example, ‘I will make $x more this year than last year’ is easy to see how close you are to $x and achieving your goal.